Most people spend a third of their lives — or 90,000 hours — at work.

 Take classes, volunteer, and get yourself familiar with your field of choice.

-On the weekends I hosted a radio show, and at night, I took free online courses on audio engineering and other topics.
+On the weekends I hosted a radio show.
+At night, I took free online courses on audio engineering and other topics.
 I even sent myself on a learning vacation for a two-day class on live sound, just to see what I liked and make sure I wanted to follow this path.

 3. Bring all your past experience and knowledge with you!
 Life experience can boost your confidence and be used as a negotiation tool.